daryllxd/lifelong-learning/programming/ruby/rails/rails-guides/active-record-associations.md

 ## Why Associations?

-ecause they make common operations simpler and easier in your code.
-For example, consider a simple Rails application that includes a model for customers and a model for orders.
-Each customer can have many orders.
-Without associations, the model declarations would look like this:

 With Active Record associations, we can streamline these — and other — operations by declaratively telling Rails that there is a connection between the two models.
 Here's the revised code for setting up customers and orders:

 	class Customer < ActiveRecord::Base